asinghgaba/fractpy/README.md

 # FractPy: a python library for generating fractals
----

 This library currently implements the generation of following fractals:

 - [Newton Fractal](https://en.wikipedia.org/wiki/Newton_fractal)
-  - For Newton Fractal, this library currently supports only polynomial functions with real powers.
+  - For Newton Fractal, this library can currently be used only for polynomial functions with real powers.

 **FractPy** relies on `sympy`, `numpy`, and `matplotlib` - all part of the standard scientific Python stack so is easy to install on all operating systems.